apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

     browser:true
     browser-end:false
     include-seq:seq
-    from-seq:503
+    from-seq:0

     ^@

-If you are starting a new consumer, you can either set `from-seq:0` to receive a copy of all the messages that has been sent to the queue or you can use `from-seq:-1` to skip over all the message that exist in the queue and only receive new messages.

-Since the consuming application records the last sequence that was processed, you can use the default auto acknowledge mode but still avoid message loss.

 Since this approach does not consume the messages from the queue, you should
 either:

 * Send messages to the queue with an expiration time so that they are automatically delete once the expiration time is reached.
 * Periodically run a normal consumer application which can cursor the queue and delete messages are are deemed no longer needed.